Pentagon (South Korean band)

 Pentagon (stylized in all caps; abbreviated as PTG) is a South Korean multi-national boy band formed by Cube Entertainment in 2016.
-The group consists of nine members: Jinho, Hui, Hongseok, Shinwon, Yeo One, Yan An, Yuto, Kino and Wooseok.
-Originally composed of ten members, E'Dawn left the group and the record label on November 14, 2018.
 They were introduced through the Mnet survival show Pentagon Maker.
 Pentagon released their self-titled debut EP on October 10, 2016.
+The current group members are: Jinho, Hui, Hongseok, Shinwon, Yeo One, Kino and Wooseok.
+Pentagon was originally composed of ten members; E'Dawn left the group on November 14, 2018, and as of July 21, 2026 the group remained with seven members following the departures of Yan An and Yuto.

 Name

 The group name Pentagon refers to becoming a perfect group by completing the five elements that an idol must have: vocal/rap, dance, teamwork, talent, and mind.

 History

 Pre-debut

 In 2010, Hui was a trainee at JYP Entertainment after winning first place on Best Male Vocal at JYP 7th Audition Final Round.
 He also competed in the first season of Chinese Idol but failed to make the cut.
 Kino was a member of a dance team called Urban Boyz.
 In December 2013, Hui, E'Dawn, Yeo One, and Kino participated in the special stage dance at the KBS Song Festival.
 In February 2014, E'Dawn and Kino danced at Jirayu Tangsrisuk's 1st concert "James Ji Monkey King Fan Meeting".
 Jinho debuted under the stage name Jino as a member of SM the Ballad.
 Hongseok participated in Mnet and YG Entertainment's reality survival show Mix and Match.
 However, he failed to become a member of the winning boy group, iKon.
-He and Jinho joined Cube in 2015.
-Yan An and Yuto passed "Cube Star World Audition" overseas selection and became Cube trainees in 2014.
+He and Jinho joined Cube Entertainment in 2015.
+Yan An and Yuto (the latter of whom is a former JYP Entertainment trainee) passed the "Cube Star World Audition" overseas selection and became Cube trainees in 2014.
 In February 2015, Jinho and Hui participated in a vocal project group Seorin-dong Children (서린동 아이들) and released a remake of Lee Won-jin and Ryu Keum-deok's 1994 classic "For All the New Lovers".

 On December 31, 2015, Cube Entertainment revealed that they would debut their third boy group, after Beast and BtoB, named Pentagon.